 Discover Tennessee History this Fall

 Fall is a time of learning.
 As school starts back up and the weather changes, many people feel an increased desire for reading, writing and culture.
-While it’s great to curl up with a good book next to a big fire, we want to make sure you can quench your thirst for knowledge while also enjoying the outdoors.
-So throw on your jacket, grab a warm drink and head out to one of these five historical parks:
+While this is a great season to curl up with a good book next to a big fire, we know that sometimes history is a topic best experienced firsthand.
+There is a unique connection that comes from stepping into the past and engaging it with all of your senses.
+So, throw on your jacket, grab a warm drink and head out to one of these park events this fall:

-On November 10-12, re-enactors will commemorate Veterans Day at the park.
-They will host living history activities to further immerse the visitor in the World War One experience.
-Located just north of Cookeville, this is a Veterans Day event you do not want to miss.
-(Photo: David Duplessis)
+Located north of Cookeville, this is a Veterans Day event you do not want to miss.

-Bedford Forrest and Johnsonville State Historic Parks sit on opposite banks of the Tennessee River to the west of Nashville.
+Nathan Bedford Forrest State Park and Johnsonville State Historic Park sit on opposite banks of the Tennessee River to the west of Nashville.
 These two parks, manned by opposing sides in America’s Civil War, provide a perfect backdrop for understanding one of the most defining conflicts in our country’s history.

 On November 2-3, these parks will co-host “Civil War Days” to honor the anniversary of the Battle of Johnsonville.
 In this battle, Confederate forces under the command of Nathan Bedford Forrest crossed the Tennessee River and attacked the fortification at Johnsonville.
 To mark the occasion, the parks will fire volleys across the water from artillery stationed on the bank.
 Infantry, cavalry and civilian demonstrations will help visitors understand and connect with the Civil War.

 Campsites and Cabins: Nathan Bedford Forrest State Park is home to both cabins or campgrounds.
 You can also find inn rooms, cabins and campsites at nearby Montgomery Bell State Park and Natchez Trace State Park.